3-day Madrid itinerary

 Ready to get to know one of the most modern neighborhoods in the Spanish capital?
 Welcome to Malasaña, one of the best neighborhoods to visit in Madrid.
 Did you know that the name, Malasaña, was is in honor of Manuela Malasaña, heroine of the uprising of May 2, 1808?
 The young woman was murdered in one of the streets of the neighborhood by French troops.

 Malasaña was also the epicenter of Movida madrileña.
 Today it has a very youthful and modern atmosphere.
 Its streets are full of restaurants, charming shops, terraces, art galleries and specialty cafes.
 I’m sure you’ll love getting lost in every corner of this neighborhood.

 I recommend ending your visit in Madrid with a good walk through the Chueca area, another of the essentials of Madrid in 3 days.
 It is another neighborhood which offers a wide variety of terraces where you can sit down and have a drink, art galleries, markets, etc. Its charming atmosphere invites you to walk its streets and sit in one of its squares.
 Do not miss Plaza de Chueca and Mercado de San Antón.

-I have created this map of Madrid to help you plan your Madrid 3 day itinerary.
+I have created this map to help you plan your Madrid 3-day itinerary.

-You will be able to see marked in different colors the places that I recommend visiting every day.
-You can also see my hotel recommendations in Madrid, with their respective link to Booking.
+You will be able to see marked in different colors the places that I recommend visiting every day and my hotel recommendations, with their respective links to Booking.

 You can click on each of the boxes in the drop-down menu on the map to see the different places recommended for each day.
 This will make it much easier for you to plan your trip and see what to do each day.

-I hope that this post has helped you plan your Madrid 3 day itinerary.
-If you want to tell me about your experience in Madrid or have any questions, I encourage you to leave a comment.
+I hope that this post about what to do in Madrid for 3 days has helped you a lot.
+If you want to tell me about your experience in the city or have any questions, I encourage you to leave a comment.
 Until next time, traveler!